D4nch3n/Cyber-Competitions/UTCTF/Babyecho/README.md

 # BabyEcho (pwn)
 Despite it being worth 700 points, this had a low point value (the hardest pwn was worth 2000).
-However, this was a nice challenge to truely showcase how deadly format string bugs are.
+However, this was a nice challenge to truly showcase how deadly format string bugs are.

 ## Problem Statement: